vaneguti110/Wordpress-/README.md

 ###Steps to create a website using two types of styles:

--The first one building a simple version for a business website using plugins, business theme.
+*The first one building a simple version for a business website using plugins, business theme.
--Second building a website with sophisticated version using plugins, widgets, themes, etc.
+*Second building a website with sophisticated version using plugins, widgets, themes, etc.